Tianyi2/IaCGen/README.md

 ## Contribution
+Submit a **PR** if you want to contribute to the project.

-We welcome all forms of contribution!
-We aim to quantitatively and comprehensively evaluate the IaC code generation capabilities of large language models.
-If find bugs, issues, or have suggestions, please share them via GitHub Issues.
+If find bugs, issues, or have suggestions, please share them via **GitHub Issues**.

 ## Acknowledgments
 [IaC-Eval](https://github.com/autoiac-project/iac-eval)